This one is an easy one: creamy cauliflower soup. Exactly what it sounds like. And it takes thirty-ish minutes or so from start to finish.

-- Break down the cauliflower head into florets.
-Place in a pot filled with water and add salt.
-Bring to boil on high.
-Lower to medium and boil for additional 10 minutes.
+- In a medium pot place cauliflower florets, cover with water and add salt.
+Bring to a boil on high.
+Lower to medium and boil additional 10 minutes.

 - Drain well.
 Leave a few florets aside.
 Transfer the remaining florets into a blender or food processor.
-Add ten ounces of water.
-Blend.
+Add broth and blend.